-Flights connect Phnom Penh to Siem Reap (45 min).
+Getting there: Flights connect Phnom Penh to Siem Reap (45 min).
 From here, Angkor is just a short 15-minute taxi or bus ride.

 Most visitors to Thailand in search of tigers up close head to Khao Yai National Park (also UNESCO listed).
 For something less crowded, go west to Uthai Thani Province.
 Here, spread along the Thai-Burmese border, lies the twin wildlife sanctuaries of Thungyai and Huai Kha Khaeng – a far less polished vision of nature.

 The sanctuary is part of the largest protected area in South-East Asia, and up until its UNESCO inscription in 1991 it was strictly for research purposes.
 Facilities haven’t developed much since.
 Only three areas are open to the public – all on the Huai Kha Khaeng side – but you can camp overnight by the ranger station if you book in advance.
 Hearing elephants stomping around at night always brings shivers.

 A trail runs north and south of the creek around the station, and a six kilometre hike along jungle paths can be done sans guide.
 The only herd of water buffalo in Thailand roams to the south of the sanctuary, with plenty of deer, some stunning birdlife (including the rufous-necked hornbill) and a couple of watchtowers in between.
 As ever, spotting one of the park’s 200 tigers requires big doses of luck, but leopards have been sighted with regularity.